robert-carroll/canvaslms-global-custom-navigation/README.md

 - [Code-with-Ski](https://community.canvaslms.com/t5/user/viewprofilepage/user-id/2432278) language direction detection, tray transition and classes
 - threads that have been archived
 - notes from 2020
-- the community for it's feedback
+- the community for its feedback